 We all benefit from fresh air and time outdoors, not just our kids.
 Spending time outdoors is good for our mental and physical health and children’s learning.
 You can learn about the alphabet, writing, phonological awareness, and more with these outdoor literacy activities for kids.

-1. Read Outside
+1. Read outside

 Our first activity is so simple!
 Grab a few books and head outside with a blanket and a picnic.
-Changing something as simple your surroundings will completely transform yours and your children’s reading experience.
+Changing something as simple as your surroundings will completely transform you and your children’s reading experience.
 You could even create your own particular outdoor reading area.
 Children can help you make these and decorate them so they become an exciting place they will enjoy spending time in.

 Chalk is perfect for practising writing.
-Keep some chalk in a tightly sealed box, collect a variety of sizes and colours ready for outdoor learning.
+Keep some chalk in a tightly sealed box, and collect a variety of sizes and colours ready for outdoor learning.
 It can be used on pavements, walls, fences, and chalkboards; best of all, it will wash away with water or in the next rain.

-3. Make Nature Journals
+3. Make nature journals

 Take out notepaper, buy or make your journal.
 Encourage children to take them out with them on your adventures together.
-Nature journals usually focus on things children have discovered and sketches, but you can include any kind of writing your kids want to include about their outdoor adventures.
+Nature journals usually focus on things children have discovered and sketches, but you can include any writing your kids want to include about their outdoor adventures.

 We love using our nature journal to write poetry or prose whilst outdoors.
 You could jot down a few ‘story prompts’ to get children started whilst outdoors.